khel-tan/java-gameboy-emu/README.md

 I am not happy either but you can check out the instructions I have handwritten there to figure out how to write your own set of instructions that you can plug into the emulated CPU.

 ## Why did I do it?
 In this section, I outline the reasoning behind some of the engineering decisions I made in this project.
-If you have any feedback, please email me at.
+If you have any feedback, [please email Me](mailto:kheltan.engineering@gmail.com)

 ### Addressing Modes and Branch Modes